luisgbm/lfs-scripts/README.md

 This build will be accomplished inside a virtual machine.
 I'll be using Oracle VirtualBox, but you can use the tool of your personal preference.
 I'm running an Arch Linux VM, feel free to use your GNU/Linux distribution of choice.
 Just be sure to install the development tools available (base-devel package on Arch).

 My VM has two virtual hard disks: one for the host (Arch Linux itself) and another for building LFS.
 You could also use a single hard disk with two partitions, that's also up to personal taste.
 I've decided to use two separate hard disks so I can completely isolate LFS from the host after the build.
-At the end, you'll be able to create a separate VM and boot it directly.
+At the end, you'll be able to create a separate VM and boot from it directly.

 The packages needed to build LFS were downloaded from [here](ftp://ftp.lfs-matrix.net/pub/lfs/lfs-packages/lfs-packages-10.0.tar) (423 MB), other mirrors are available [here](http://linuxfromscratch.org/lfs/download.html)